yfukai/yfukai-pypitemplate/docs/quickstart.md

    And then click the _Create project_ button.
 4. Choose Analysis Method: _With GitHub Actions_.
 5. Follow the description to add a GitHub repository secret for the `SONAR_TOKEN`.
 6. That's it.
-The next time code are pushed to a branch or merged to main on GitHub, the code will be analysed by SonarCloud.
+The next time a pull request is opened or a branch or merged to main on GitHub, the code will be analysed by SonarCloud.

 ## Releasing